cosmos/ibc/spec/core/ics-026-routing-module/README.md

     datagram.portIdentifier,
     datagram.counterpartyPortIdentifier
   )
-  // SYNCHRONOUS: the following calls happen syncrhonously with the call above
+  // SYNCHRONOUS: the following calls happen synchronously with the call above
   // ASYNCHRONOUS: the module callback will be called at a time later than the channel handler
   // in this case, the channel identifier will be stored with a sentinel value so it is not taken
   // by a new channel handshake and the capability is reserved for the application module.